 You can usually feel the baby’s movements as she grows bigger and stronger.
 By the end of week 16, her heart is pumping 25 quarts of blood per day

 By week 17, the baby can dream.
 By week 20 she is recognizing her mother’s voice.
 A fine hair called lanugo covers her body.
 Sex organs become more obvious.
-Notice the eyebrows, hair and fingernails on the five-month-old babies shown.
+Eyebrows, hair and fingernails can be seen on the five-month-old babies.

 3D Ultrasound of a 28 Week Fetus

 “This week your baby weighs about 2 ½ pounds and measures around 15 inches long.
 During the last four weeks the weight of your baby has nearly doubled.
 The baby is moving around a lot these days, but soon this will slow down as the baby starts to run out of room inside your uterus.”2

 2 “Fetal Development Week by Week-Week 28.”
 Retrieved July 19, 2010, fromhttp://www.amazingpregnancy.com/pregnancy-articles/213.html.

 “36-Week 3D Ultrasound: The baby is filling out and has more fat on his face and other features.”